iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Pickable view overlays

 A bug preventing users from interacting with [pickable decorations](../learning/frontend/ViewDecorations.md#pickable-view-graphic-decorations) defined as [GraphicType.ViewOverlay]($frontend) has been fixed.

+### Element clipping example

+In some cases it is useful to apply a [clipping volume](https://www.itwinjs.org/reference/core-common/views/viewdetails/clipvector/) to a view that mimics the shape of one or more elements.
+For example, you may have a view displaying a reality mesh captured from a real-world asset like a factory, and a design model representing the same asset, and wish to isolate the portions of the reality mesh corresponding to a series of pipe elements in the design model.

+display-test-app now provides an [example tool](https://github.com/iTwin/itwinjs-core/blob/master/test-apps/display-test-app/src/frontend/ViewClipByElementGeometryTool.ts) demonstrating how this can be achieved.
+It uses [IModelConnection.generateElementMeshes]($frontend) to produce [Polyface]($core-geometry)s from one or more elements; decomposes them into a set of convex hulls using [VHACD.js](https://www.npmjs.com/package/vhacd-js); and creates a clipping volume from the hulls via [ConvexClipPlaneSet.createConvexPolyface]($core-geometry).
+The example tool can be accessed in display-test-app using the keyin `dta clip element geometry`.

+### Support larger terrain meshes

+Previously, [RealityMeshParams]($frontend) only supported 16-bit vertex indices, which limited the number of vertices that could be produced by a [TerrainMeshProvider]($frontend).
+That limit has been extended to 32 bits (the maximum supported by WebGL).
+The code has also been optimized to allocate only as many bytes per vertex index as required.
+For example, if a mesh contains fewer than 256 vertices, only one byte will be allocated per vertex index.

+## Geometry

+### Query mesh convexity

+A new method [PolyfaceQuery.isConvexByDihedralAngleCount]($core-geometry) permits testing the convexity of a mesh by inspecting the dihedral angles of all of its edges.
+For an example of its usage, see the [element clipping example](#element-clipping-example).

 ## Deprecations